-Gains or losses arising from the retirement or disposal are determined as the difference between the sales proceeds and the carrying amount of the asset and are recognised in profit or loss.
+Gains or losses arising from the retirement or disposal are determined as the difference between the sales proceeds and the carrying amount of the asset and recognised in profit or loss.

-2.4 Fixed assets (Continued)

-Other property, plant and equipment (Continued)
+2.4 Property, plant and equipment (Continued)

 Items may be produced while bringing an item of property, plant and equipment to the location and condition necessary for it to be capable of operating in the manner intended by management.
 The proceeds from selling any such items and the related costs are recognised in profit or loss.